Lind-Project/lind-wasm-docs/docs/internal/vmmap.md

 #### fork()

 The fork() system call requires duplicating the parent process’s memory space for the child.
 Properly replicating memory requires tracking protections and distinguishing shared memory regions.
-Some regions may have different permissions based on their initial mappings or modifications via mprotect(), preventing a simple bulk copy.
-Additionally, shared regions must be handled separately to maintain correct page sharing between cages.
-Without vmmap, accurate memory duplication in the child process wouldn’t be guaranteed.
-Instead by tracking which regions are shared, we can use [mremap](https://man7.org/linux/man-pages/man2/mremap.2.html) to create a shareable mapping between cages.
+Memory regions possess distinct permissions—either defined at creation or modified through mprotect().
+Consequently, a simple bulk memory copy cannot accurately preserve these protections without tracking each region individually.
+Additionally, memory regions mapped with MAP_SHARED must be tracked individually to ensure proper sharing between cages.
+Without a mechanism like a vmmap, there is no way to distinguish shared regions from non-shared ones.
+By tracking shared regions, we can then use [mremap](https://man7.org/linux/man-pages/man2/mremap.2.html) when forking to create a shareable mapping between cages.

 #### brk()